Kiryometsy/Kiryometsy/README.md

 👨‍🍳 When I'm in the coding room, I bring the heat!
 Whether it's software development or IT systems management, I'm here to create innovative solutions. 🚀

-🌟 As a second-year Applied Computer Science student, I'm always stirring the pot, eager to learn new recipes (a.k.a. skills) and expand my professional palate.
+🌟 As a third-year Applied Computer Science student, I'm always stirring the pot, eager to learn new recipes (a.k.a. skills) and expand my professional palate.
 Ready to taste some challenges?
 I sure am! 🔥

 📚 Learning and practical experience are my secret ingredients.
 By combining them effectively, I grow both as a person and a specialist in the IT industry.
 Watch me innovate and deliver exceptional results! 🍲👾